 Some people are self-starters who can diligently prepare on their own, while other students need the structure provided by a video course or live lecture.

-The consensus view is that you need around 400 hours to study for the CPA exam, which breaks down to about 100 hours for each of the four sections.
-The financial accounting and reporting (FAR) test requires a great deal of number crunching, while the business environment and concepts (BEC) test has fewer required calculations.
+The consensus view is that you need around 400 hours to study for the CPA exam.
+This breaks down to about 100 hours for each of the four sections.
+The financial accounting and reporting (FAR) test requires a great deal of number crunching.
+Alternatively, the business environment and concepts (BEC) test has fewer required calculations.

 Types of CPA Exam Questions